 Human resources can sometimes seem like a legal minefield.
 This is because the simplest slip-up can have severe legal consequences.
 A simple mistake can lead to a costly class action suit, a severe sanction from regulatory authorities and damaging press coverage.
-Therefore, every HR needs to strive to stop running afoul of the legal provisions.
+Therefore, HR needs to strive to stop running afoul of the legal provisions.

 1. FCRA Disclosures and Notifications